Disney's '12 Days Of Christmas' Is Amazing And You Don't Wanna Miss The 'Coming Soon' News!

 Beginning April 13, 2018, the colorful parade kicks off with the Pixar Lamp.
 And, as it’s done in the movies, the beloved Pixar Ball makes a cameo and will roll ahead of the Lamp in the procession.

 For Up movie fans, you’re in for another treat; Wilderness Explorer Russell is set to appear alongside Kevin, the enchanting and unusual flightless bird.
-Carl Fredricksen and Dug are lagging behind all the nearer among a burst of lush vegetation and “snipe chicks,” according to the Disney blog.
+Carl Fredricksen and Dug are lagging behind all the nearer among a burst of lush vegetation and “snipe chicks,” according to the Disney Blog.
 And floating high above parade is Carl’s iconic house.
 Yes, the visual is as thrilling as you can imagine.

 Here Are the New Characters You Can See in the Pixar Play Parade at @Disneyland: https://t.co/WgvMQ8rqQ2 pic.twitter.com/Q10GH1AuyR